Skip to main content

 • All four product tiers (MRI, Core, Enhanced, AISF) are implemented in one unified codebase — no forks, no separate code paths, no configuration-only tier switches.

-• Capabilities are activated by cryptographically signed manifests.
+• Capabilities are activated by EV code-signed manifests validated via RS256 JWT licence tokens.
 A lower tier can never silently gain access to a higher-tier capability.

 • Shared primitives — identity graph, evidence engine, policy fabric, orchestration layer, audit substrate — are reusable across all tiers.